MCP Server Quickstart

 3 A unique tag (bluesky) to control exposure.
 You can use tags to group related tools or isolate experiments.

 4 A clear description for LLMs helps Claude understand what the tool does.
+For more details, see Anatomy of an MCP tool.

 5 Structured properties for inputs like query and limit.